physiodatatoolbox/docs/docs/tutorial/basics.md

 Data correction in the Skin Conductance graph consists of the user inserting **Raw-Skip zones** inside which the raw data are not used.
 Instead, the data inside the zone are replaced by linear interpolation before applying the low-pass filter, and performing the subsequent processing and analysis actions.
  - Go the the SC tab in 'CS_Example_01'.
 Notice how the skin conductance signal features two downward spikes, possibly caused by the electrodes coming loose (driving down the conductance) and one upwards spike, possibly caused by the electrodes getting short circuited (driving up the conductance).
  - In the Skin Conductance graph, zoom in to the artifact at around 650 s.
 Notice how the (raw) signal is suddenly dropping to 0 and does not reflect any natural skin conductance reaction.
 However, the toolbox does assign SCR landmarks to this spike (SCR valley and peak).
 It is thus important to remove these faulty sections.
  - Select a section straddling the artifact.
 Focus on covering the spike in the gray raw data signal.
-Select **Disregard raw skin conductance data and interpolate** and **Do not detect SCRs with landmarks in selected section** to remove the spike and to not use the section for SCR detection.
+Select **Disregard raw skin conductance data and interpolate** to remove the spike.
+As your not modifying the SCR detection, leave **SCR detection** on **Keep as is**.

      {% include image.html
-            img="tutorial\SC_faulty_spike-2.png"
+            img="tutorial\SC_faulty_spike.gif"
-            title="SC artifact 1"
+            title="SC artifact"
             id="scArtifact1"
-            caption="Selecting and disregarding a SC zone." %}
+            caption="Selecting and disregarding a zone in the skin conductance signal." %}
-  {% include image.html
-            img="tutorial\SC_faulty_spike-3.png"
-            title="SC artifact 2"
-            id="scArtifact2"
-            caption="Newly created SC raw skip zone." %}

  - Do the same for the other artifacts.
  - When done, mark the SC module in 'CS_Example_01' as accepted by clicking the checkbox.
  - Press the **Save** button to save the corrections you just made.